Paulinho Guará

 Paulo Roberto Chamon de Castilho, known as Paulinho Guará (born 29 August 1979) is a Brazilian football coach and a former player who is the manager of Valério.

 Career

-Paulo signed for Hammarby IF on a four-year contract from Örgryte IS during the 2005 season (2005-08-19).
-He played for Örgryte IS from 2002 to 2005.
-In summer of 2008, he was loaned to Korean team Busan I'Park for one season.
+Paulo began his professional career with Örgryte IS, where he played from 2002 to 2005.
+On 19 August 2005, he signed a four-year contract with Hammarby IF during the 2005 season.In the summer of 2008, he was loaned to South Korean club Busan I'Park for one season.
 He then signed a contract with Busan I'Park.
-At 19 May 2010, Örebro SK loaned Paulinho for the rest of the 2010 season.
-On 9 February 2011 it was announced that he had signed with Hammarby for one year.
-Following a one-year stint with Hammarby, he joined the Portuguese second division, Liga de Honra side Naval in January 2012.
+On 19 May 2010, Örebro SK loaned Paulo for the rest of the 2010 season.
+On 9 February 2011 it was announced that he had signed with Hammarby IF for one year.
+After one season with the club, he joined the Portuguese second division, Liga de Honra side Naval in January 2012.

-2015 Paulinho plays for Tigres do Brasil, a smaller club from Rio de Janeiro.
+By 2015 Paulinho was playing for Tigres do Brasil, a smaller club based in Rio de Janeiro.